dlvdls18/DTest/README.md

 Feature added at **1.1**

-You can control how random boolean generates
+You can control how random boolean generates with this feature

 ### Arguments